Madeleine Albright honored by Biden, other world leaders

+“The angels better be wearing their best pins and putting on their dancing shoes,” Clinton said.
+“Because if as Madeleine believed there’s a special place in hell for women who don’t support other women, they haven’t seen anyone like her yet.”

+On the eve of Russia's invasion of Ukraine and one month before her death, The New York Times printed what would be Albright's last published writing.
+She wrote that Russian President Vladimir Putin's invasion would be a “historic error” that would cement his legacy as one of “infamy.
+“Until the end, she was still in a hurry to do good,” Clinton said.

-Clinton and former Secretary of State Hillary Clinton also were scheduled to deliver tributes at the service, while the current secretary of state, Antony Blinken, and former secretaries Condoleezza Rice and John Kerry were slated to attend.
-Other top current officials expected to be present included Defense Secretary Lloyd Austin, CIA Director Bill Burns, Joint Chiefs of Staff Chairman Gen. Mark Mark Milley and White House national security adviser Jake Sullivan.
+Other top current officials who attended the service included Defense Secretary Lloyd Austin, CIA Director Bill Burns, Joint Chiefs of Staff Chairman Gen. Mark Mark Milley and White House national security adviser Jake Sullivan.
 The members of the VIP audience were masked, as Albright's family had requested.

 Foreign dignitaries invited to the funeral included the presidents of Georgia and Kosovo and senior officials from Colombia, Bosnia and the Czech Republic.